bonomali/doc-tier2-sponsors/README.md

-The Imagination Group Limited | Tier 2 (A rating) Tier 2 General The Incorporated Council of Law Reporting for England and Wales | Tier 2 (A rating) Tier 2 General The Independent Calculation Agent Ltd | Tier 2 (A rating) Tier 2 General The Information Lab | London,City of | Tier 2 (A rating) Tier 2 General The Innovation Enterprise Ltd | Tier 2 (A rating) Tier 2 General The Innovation Unit Limited | Tier 2 (A rating) Tier 2 General The Innovative Retail & Food Company LTD City of | Tier 2 (A rating) Tier 2 General
+The Imagination Group Limited | Tier 2 (A rating) Tier 2 General The Incorporated Council of Law Reporting for England and Wales | Tier 2 (A rating) Tier 2 General The Independent Calculation Agent Ltd | Tier 2 (A rating) Tier 2 General The Information LabCity of | Tier 2 (A rating) Tier 2 General The Innovation Enterprise Ltd | Tier 2 (A rating) Tier 2 General The Innovation Unit Limited | Tier 2 (A rating) Tier 2 General The Innovative Retail & Food Company LTD City of | Tier 2 (A rating) Tier 2 General